 Benefits of Aloe Vera

-You can’t believe that a Aloe Vera leaf contains more than 200 different bio-active components, including vitamins, minerals, polysaccharides, amino acids, anthraquinones, enzymes, lignin, saponins and salicylic acids.
+Can you believe that an Aloe Vera leaf contains more than 200 different bio-active components, including vitamins, minerals, polysaccharides, amino acids, anthraquinones, enzymes, lignin, saponins and salicylic acids.
 Scientist, Robert Davis, Ph.
 D., using the conductor-orchestra concept, explains the relationship that exists among these 200 bio-active components within Aloe Vera.
-One of these components, a polysaccharide acts as the conductor that leads a symphony composed of 200 active compounds working as the orchestra molecules to work synergistically.
+One of these components, a polysaccharide acts as the conductor that leads a symphony composed of 200 active compounds working as the orchestra molecules to work synergistically

 Here are the orchestra molecules.